How To Increase Lactate Threshold With Our Top Training Methods

 4. Cool down with 5-10 minutes of easy jogging.

-The average pace that you were able to maintain during the final 20 minutes of the threshold effort is the pace that corresponds with your lactate threshold, and the average heart rate during this time should be used as you are estimated heart rate at your lactate threshold.
+The average pace that you were able to maintain during the final 20 minutes of the threshold testing is the pace that corresponds with your lactate threshold, and the average heart rate during this time should be used as you are estimated heart rate at your LT.

 A person running on the coast.